Want to try your hands at being a neurosurgeon for an hour?

 4- If necessary, you (and your accompanying person, if needed) will be asked to wait in a waiting room.
 Only two chairs will be available and will be placed at least 2m apart.

 5- During the research procedure(s), the research staff will stay at least 2m away from you.
-If this is not possible given the nature of the research procedures (ex. positioning in a scanner or installation of EEG cap), the technician will be wearing a mask and a full-face visor (or goggles).
+If this is not possible given the nature of the research procedures (ex. positioning the instruments), the technician will be wearing a mask.
 The duration of close contact between research staff and you will be kept as short as possible.
 Conversation between you and the technician will also be kept to a minimum.

 6- Finally, once the research is completed, you will be escorted back to the exit by a member of the research team or by a technician.